automatictester/crypto-exp/readme.md

   however only <= 80 bits of security
 - K<sub>1</sub> = K<sub>2</sub> = K<sub>3</sub> - same as original DES, only for compatibility reasons

+### Serpent

+- AES finalist, 2nd place
+- Conservative approach to security with large security margin
+- 1/3 the speed of AES and nearly as fast as DES, which is most likely the reason it didn't win the competition
+- Key length: 128, 192 or 256 bits
+- Block size: 128 bits
+- Type: SP network
+- Rounds: 32

 ### Blowfish

 - Key length: 32-448 bits
 - Block size: 64 bits
-- Based on Feistel network
+- Type: Feistel network
 - Rounds: 16

 ### Twofish

 - Designed as a successor to Blowfish
-- AES finalist
+- AES finalist, 3rd place
 - Key length: 128, 192 or 256 bits
 - Block size: 128 bits
-- Based on Feistel network
+- Type: Feistel network
 - Rounds: 16

 ### GOST